ghoshnirmalya/linkedin-clone-rails-backend/readme.md

 - [Ruby on Rails](https://rubyonrails.org/) - The web framework used to build the app
 - [Docker](https://www.docker.com/) - Used to containerize the app
+- [Postgresql](https://www.postgresql.org/) - The database used to store the data

 ## Contributing